-Example: Tuition and fees bill per semester YLS scholarship per semester Student loans (Conditional Academic Grant) per semester) Student loans (Yale Graduate International Loan) per semester) \$36,912.50 \$24,000.00 \$ 8,750.00 \$12,500.00 (debit) (credit) (credit) (credit) Credit available to you as refund \$ 8,337.50
+Example: Tuition and fees bill per semester YLS scholarship per semester Student loans (Conditional Academic Grant) per semester) Student loans (Yale Graduate International Loan) per semester) \$39,740.00 \$27,000.00 \$ 8,750.00 \$12,500.00 (debit) (credit) (credit) (credit) Credit available to you as refund \$ 8,510.00

-You can request refunds of credit balances on the SIS system by selecting the Student Accounts tab at the top and then Refund Request from Student Account.
+You can request refunds of credit balances on YaleHub by selecting the Student Accounts tab at the top and then Refund Request from Student Account.
 Credit refunds will be available ten days before the first day of classes.
 If you wish to have your refund directly deposited into your personal bank account, select the Student Accounts tab at the top and then select Direct Deposit Authorization.
 If you change bank accounts, please update your new account information there as well.
 To receive the credit refund, all financial aid requirements, and/or student holds must be satisfied.